Norm-Reeves/azure-arm-vedge/README.md

 2.)
 Edit attributes as needed and deploy.

 3.)
-Deployment will start, Wait until the deployment goes to state "Succeeded".
+Deployment will start, wait until the deployment goes to state "Succeeded".

 4.)
 Confirm in TPX Network Orchestrator that the circuit is activated (may take 15 minutes).